godmodegalactus/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 parameters will be set through a TVL.
 In case of nonpayment or partial payment, the program is never executed.
 This instruction cannot be CPI'ed into.

-Addition of new syscalls to get, set and rebate PRAW fees during program runtime.
-Application developers will be able to rebate these fees through the new syscall, but only if the transaction succeeds, this way transactions write-locking the respective accounts will require full fee payment before starting the execution of the transaction.
-Program will have to rebate fees back to the payer in case of rebates
+Addition of new syscalls to get and set PRAW fees during program runtime.
+Transactions write-locking the respective accounts will require full fee payment before starting the execution of the transaction.
+The program will do native transfers back to the payer in case of rebates.
+This means rebates will be only effective if the transaction was executed successfully.

 Once PRAW fees are paid on an account by the payer they are valid for the whole transaction, even if the same account is write-locked in multiple instructions.